K4R-IAI/NonFoodKG/README.md

 <a href="https://raw.githubusercontent.com/K4R-IAI/AllIn-NonFoodKG/master/WebGraph/ProductToShelf.owl">Product Location Ontology</a>

 This knowledge graph has been created by the Institute for Artificial Intelligence at the University of Bremen.
-Please contact Michaela Kümpel for further info or collaboration: michaela(dot)kuempel(et)uni-bremen(dot)de
+Please contact Michaela Kümpel for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de